 Raphaelle is also co-organiser of BellyFusions fusion festival in Paris and is a founder member of the Oriental Dance Circle (ODC) - an association created to promote and develop Oriental dance France.

 Claire first fell in love with Egyptian bellydancing in 1999, and has since studied extensively to develop her own style.
 She is known for her musicality and expressive quality of her dancing.
 An experienced performer, her personal career highlights include performances at the Edinburgh Fringe, Glastonbury Festival and in Algiers.
 She is a senior member of the Tarab Dance Company.
 Claire started teaching in 2003 and has a friendly and approachable teaching style; constantly developing ways of breaking down material to help her students learn.
-Claire is a Tutor on the JWAAD Foundation Course and is currently Chair of the JTA.
+Claire is a Tutor on the Safety and Music courses as well as being a National Assessor.

 Sandra is a qualified JWAAD dance teaching, holding regular weekly classes in the Hull and Humber region together with regularly travelling to teach dance workshops in the UK.
 An experienced belly dance teacher and performer, Sandra has over 25 years experience in other forms of dance including jazz, ballet, contemporary modern, tap and Latin American.
 Her classes and workshops are varied and fun, and styles taught range from Egyptian Oriental, Baladi, Saidi and Khaleegy to Folk, Pop and Fusion.